pgbouncer/pgbouncer/doc/config.rst

 -----------

 Comma-separated list of database users that are allowed to connect and run read-only queries on console.
-Thats means all SHOW commands except SHOW FDS.
+That means all SHOW commands except SHOW FDS.

 Default: empty.